Ice Breakers and Team Building Games for Trainers, Managers, and Facilitators

 After all, if you can get your learners to engage with one another and believe in what you’re doing early on, then your chance of making a positive difference is likely to go through the roof.

-With that in mind, here are our favorite short ice breakers you can use and quickly adapt for any of your training sessions.
+With that in mind, here are our favourite short ice breakers you can use and quickly adapt for any of your training sessions.

 I. How to Choose the Best Team Ice Breakers for your Training or Group Activity

-- The “ice” could siply be their unfamiliarity with the people around them
+The “ice” could simply be their unfamiliarity with the people around them

 3. Answering the following questions will also be helpful for you: